How To Skin a Start Menu

 Troubleshooting

-Skin description reference
+Skin reference

 Introduction

-Classic Shell version 0.9.8 supports skins to customize the look of the classic start menu.
+Classic Shell™ supports skin files for the start menu.
 The skin can change things like:

 • The image to use for the menu separators